Raiden0456/Raiden0456/README.md

 - 👀 I’m interested in Game dev, back end(also web) and Object oriented programming.
 - 🌱 I’m currently learning Web development, Node.js + express, PhP, JavaScript, React, Python (pandas).
 - 💞️ I’m looking to collaborate on any type of game dev, web development, smartphone/laptop application projects.
-- 📫 How to reach me: My email: vrezhraiden@gmail.com, my phone number: 8 914 706 06 06
+- 📫 How to reach me: My email: vrezhraiden@gmail.com, my telegram: @raiden0456

 <!---
 Raiden0456/Raiden0456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.